 To activate the ESPF components the evctl.pl script is used.
-To run the script, please connect to the PortaBilling® web server via SHH and run the commands named below:
+To run the script, please connect to the server (where the ESPF provisioning is enabled) via SSH and run the commands named below:

 Some changes in customer or product configuration in PortaBilling® influence account configuration.
 For example, when a customer reaches their credit limit or depletes their available funds, their credit accounts no longer have access to services until the customer refills their balance.